-Librarians and employees handle complaints among students and other employees about renovations.
+Librarians and employees handle complaints and frustrations among students and other employees about renovations.

 A number of students and employees have questions, concerns and complaints regarding the loud noise coming from renovation efforts in Moody Learning Center.

 “Some students just get up and walk away because of all the noise, while others block it out by blasting the volume on their iPod’s,” circulation technician Leticia Alvarado said.

 “The soundproof rooms can’t even block out all the hammering and drilling because the noise penetrates right through our walls” Alvarado said.

 “It’s sort of like being in an apartment with noisy neighbors above and below,” Librarian Celita DeArmond said.